safayetjamil647/safayetjamil647/README.md

 -👋Hi, I’m @safayetjamil647
 -I’m interested in ...
 Devops and Kubernetes with Azure and AWS Cloud -I’m currently learning ...
-Apache Kafka
--I’m looking to collaborate on ...
-Devops Open Source Project -How to reach me ... work.jamil4@gmail.com
+Apache Kafka and Blockchain -I’m looking to collaborate on ...
+Blockchain Devops Project -How to reach me ... kazisafayetjamil@gmail.com